bengarrett/RetroTxt/docs/usage/char.md

 ---
-title: Character encoding
-authors:
+title: This a retired document
+hide:
-    - Ben Garrett
+  - toc
-date: 2022-08-30
 ---

 # Character encoding

+This a retired document.

 Character encoding is complicated, and the execution is not always precise.
 If you encounter a page not displaying as expected, you can transcode the text to show a different set of characters.